Toxication: Toxication by abiotic chemical reactions

 Increases in toxicity can also be caused by abiotic chemical reactions.
 Non-living elements affect the abiotic chemical reactions.
 Anthropogenic trace compounds (ATCs) have potential toxicity to the organisms in aquatic system.

 Arsenic contamination in drinking water can be chemically toxic.
-The uptake and metabolism of arsenic may result the damage to body.
+The uptake and metabolism of arsenic may result in damage to the body.
 When organic arsenic is converted into more toxic inorganic arsenic, it causes carcinogenesis, cytotoxicity (toxic to cells) and genotoxicity (causing mutations in genes).